Sadowskyyyyy/polonia-in-space/docs/documentation.md

 # Authorization

 Application use API token to authorize requests.
-No other authorization protocols are supported.
+No other authorization methods are supported.

 # Authorizing requests with API token